Xunnamius/hashnav/Docs/Documentation.md

 	hashNav.scrlTo(elementID);

 ####Arguments
-1. elementID - (`mixed`) May either be an DOM element or an element's ID.
-The resulting object is passed to HashNav's internal scrolling method.
+1. elementID - (`mixed`) May either be a literal DOM element or a DOM element's ID.

 <br />
 ##DOM Method Index

 ###Element Method: <a name="DMI-observe"></a>observe
 Calls [registerObserver()](#PMI-registerObserver "Jump to it!") on a DOM element, allowing said element to observe the hash URI and trigger a function if specific conditions are met.
-Note that this method passes [registerObserver()](#PMI-registerObserver "Jump to it!") the current object's ID/Class/Name/TagName as the `name` argument.
+Note that this method passes [registerObserver()](#PMI-registerObserver "Jump to it!") the current object's `ID` (or `Class` or `Name` or `TagName`) as the `name` argument.

 ####Syntax
 	myElement.observe(trigger, fn[, args[, scrollToElement]]);

 ####Arguments
 1. trigger - (`object`) Trigger object.
-See [observer trigger](#ObserverTriggers "Jump to it!").
+See [Observer Triggers](#ObserverTriggers "Jump to it!").
 2. fn - (`function`) Function to be called when the observer's trigger is satisfied by the current hash URI.
 This function should accept [getStoredHashData()](#PMI-getStoredHashData "Jump to it!") as the *first* argument -- usually denoted *e* for *event* -- followed by any custom arguments (the function is bound to the current DOM object).
-3. args - (`mixed`, optional) Arguments passed to the observer function when triggered.
+3. args - (`mixed`, optional) Custom arguments passed to the observer function when triggered.
 Can either be a single argument or an array of arguments.
-Warning: if your single argument is an array, wrap it within another array literal to prevent incorrect processing.
+	* **Warning:** If your single argument is an array, wrap it within another array literal to prevent incorrect processing.
 4. scrollToElement - (`mixed`, optional) An ID string/DOM object that will be scrolled to using `Fx.Scroll.toElement()`.
 If `scrollToElement` is `true`, the observing DOM element will be scrolled to instead.

 ####Returns